How data processing of deceased persons in regulated under the GDPR and the laws of France, Germany, and Italy? Let’s discuss it in iConsumer.

 unambiguous, “specific, free and informed“, and “the prohibition shall refer only to some of the abovementioned rights“.

 As the ones above mentioned, these provisions show several uncertainties.
 For example, the meaning of “informed prohibition” is not evident: how is it possible to assess the level of information of a prohibition after the death of a data subject or when s/he releases his/her prohibition?
 Also, who should assess such level of information?

 In the future, the interpretative effort of the Garante and Italian courts may bring clarity to these kinds of questions.

 What’s the impact of the provisions regarding deceased persons on the companies?

 Companies should ensure the exercise of such rights to the persons listed in art.
 2-terdecies of the New Data Protection Code.
-This means that companies should at least update and revise the texts of the data protection policies and information notices, extending the opportunity of exercising such rights to such categories of individuals.
+Such a scenario means that companies should at least update and revise the texts of the data protection policies and information notices, extending the opportunity of exercising such rights to such categories of individuals.

-Furthermore, companies should establish efficient means of storage of the written declarations of prohibition of exercise of the rights listed above.
-Such declarations may become relevant after many years (i.e. when the data subject dies), and the uncertainty of the moment of death may give rise to doubts with regard to the ways companies should undertake.
+Furthermore, companies should establish efficient means of storage of the written declarations of the prohibition of the exercise of the rights listed above.
+Such statements may become relevant after many years (i.e., when the data subject dies), and the uncertainty of the moment of death may give rise to doubts concerning the ways companies should undertake.